Pricing for Large Positions in Contingent Claims: Setup

-where $Z,W$ are Brownian motions and $\rho_n \in (-1,1)$.
-In the first example, $h^n = h(Y_T)$ for some bounded, measurable function $h$ on the state space of $Y$.
-Depending on the parameter values, these are typically called either basis-risk or stochastic volatility models and the goal is to price options on the non-traded asset $Y$.
-For exponential utility, utility-based pricing in such models has been extensively studied : see \cite{MR1926237,davis1997opi,MR2094149,MR2048829,MR2431303,MR2648598,MR2547456,MR2395062} amongst others.
-In the second example, $h^n = h(S^n_T)$ for some bounded, measurable function $h$ on $(0,\infty)$.
-The goal is to price claims which are not easily traded and cannot be replicated by trading in $S^n$.
-For these models, see \cite{IJS2005,MR2547456} for utility-based pricing results which are based on Partial Differential Equation methods.
+where $W,B$ are independent Brownian motions and $\rho_n \in (-1,1)$.
+When $h^n = h(Y_T)$ for a function $h$ on the state space of $Y$, these are alternatively called ``basis-risk'' models.
+For exponential utility, utility-based pricing has been extensively studied : see \cite{MR1926237,MR1491376,MR2094149,MR2048829,MR2431303,MR2648598,MR2547456,MR2395062} amongst others.
+Large claim pricing results for this class of models is given in Section \ref{S:basis_risk}.
+When $h^n = h(Y_T, S^n_T)$ see \cite{IJS2005,MR2547456} for utility-based pricing results which are based on Partial Differential Equation methods.

 \end{example}